robertwenner/comics/doc/index.md

 - Generate everything.
 Since everything is in the comic's `.svg`, take that as input and generate whatever is needed: web pages, RSS feed, transcript, and so on.
 This is described in the [outputs chapter](outputs.md).
+Lot of the generated output depends on the [templates](templates.md) you write.

 - Have the computer help check.
 If a computer already processes each comic, have it also check for e.g., spelling errors.
 This is described in the [checks chapter](checks.md).

 - Publish the comics.
-The assumption is that you have your own web site and push a new comic e.g., every week.
+The assumption is that you have your own site and push a new comic e.g., every week.
 You don't need to run the web server on your own hardware, but have one you can access as you see fit.
 I don't recommend just tweeting or posting the comics to e.g., reddit.
 Being in